Query-Specific Pruning of RML Mappings (Extended Version): Evaluation

 \subsubsection{Querying Time.}

-From the results (Table~\ref{tab:result}), we can conclude that querying the RDF graph generated from the pruned RML mappings is much faster than querying the full RDF graph.
-The speed-up is especially noticeable for Q10, Q12, and Q14, where the querying time is lower by around 35~ms, 53~ms, and 66~ms respectively.
-The exceptions are Q7 and Q8, where the execution timed out at 3600~s.
-Q7 and Q8 contain the most triple patterns, 15 and 14 respectively, while also using SPARQL's \ttl{OPTIONAL} feature~\cite{Chaves2020GTFSMadridBench}.
-On top of having 15 triple patterns, Q7 also uses the \ttl{DISTINCT} feature leading to a higher querying time.
-Although Q10 also uses \ttl{DISTINCT}, the querying time is substantially lower because the corresponding generated RDF graph is much smaller (around 80,000 triples) compared to Q7's 1.3 million triples.
-For Q8, the timeout occurred due to the combination of having the second most triple patterns (14) having the largest chained star-shape group, increasing the querying complexity.
-Lastly, Q7 is also a \texttt{DISTINCT} query which removes duplicate solution mappings from the result set, and thus, leading to a higher querying time.
+Our measurements show that querying the RDF graphs generated via the pruned RML mappings is often faster than querying the full RDF graph.
+The speed up is especially noticeable for Q10, Q12, and Q14, where the querying time is smaller by around 44\%, 42\%, and 40\%, respectively.

+For Q7 and Q8, with and without pruning, the query execution timed out at 3600~seconds.
+Q7 and Q8 contain the most triple patterns, 15 and 14 respectively, while also using the \ttl{OPTIONAL} feature of SPARQL and, for Q7, even \ttl{DISTINCT}.
+Although Q10 also uses \ttl{DISTINCT}, its querying time is substantially smaller because the corresponding generated RDF graph is much smaller (around 80K triples, compared 1.3M triples for Q7).
+For Q8, the timeout occurred due to the combination of having the second most triple patterns (14) and the largest chained star-shaped group, both of which increases querying complexity.